Great Brak River (town): Topography

-The Great Brak River and its tributaries rises on the slopes of the Engelsberg and Jonkersberg (Varing River) in the Outeniqua Mountain Range 25 km in a straight line from the Great Brak River mouth.
+The Great Brak River and its tributaries rises on the slopes of the Engelsberg and Jonkersberg (Varings River) in the Outeniqua Mountain Range 25 km in a straight line from the Great Brak River mouth.
 The catchment is relatively long and narrow being about 25 km long and reaching a maximum of about 8 km wide.
-Much of the river drains an elevated coastal platform or platform or plateau 150-300 m above sea level.
+Much of the river drains an elevated coastal platform or platform or plateau 150–300 m above sea level.
 Below the Wolwedans dam the river enters a gorge which takes the form of a V which is indicative of a non-glacial valley.

 Between the village of Great Brak and the Garden Route Freeway (N2 Highway) and other bridges the river enters the lagoon basin (estuary) about 1 km long and 0.5 km wide.
 The basin is bounded by the hilly coastal plain in the north and by an approximately 30 m high bush-covered dune ridge to the south.
-The dunes east of the mouth form a bluff about 50-60 m high consisting of 20 m basal dune rock, probably of Tertiary age, overlaid by a partly vegetated field of transverse barchan sand dunes.
+The dunes east of the mouth form a bluff about 50–60 m high consisting of 20 m basal dune rock, probably of Tertiary age, overlaid by a partly vegetated field of transverse barchan sand dunes.
 The Hersham residential area has been developed in this area.

 Although Great Brak is part of the greater Mosselbay municipality it is also a town in its own right.